vigneshsb403/HRS-tcp-issue/README.md

 CL counting: the Content length count begins after the empty line between the headers and the body of the request and `\r\n` is counted as 2 bytes.

+TE counting: when there is TE: 0  then the server would read 0\r\n\r\n that's it.

 POST request parsing
 ```yaml
 POST / HTTP/1.1